 In Texas, all parents have a legal duty to financially support their children.
-During a divorce, difficult decisions must be made to determine what that support will look like from each parent.
+During a divorce, difficult decisions must be made to determine the amount of support required from each parent.
 Traditionally, the non-custodial parent is required to pay the custodial parent monthly child support in an amount that will consider that parent’s income and the needs of the child.

 The amount of child support paid for your children will be determined either by both parents agreeing to an acceptable amount or, if they are unable to agree, then a court will issue an order on the subject.
 The courts rely on the guidelines set forth in the Texas Family Code, which lay out exact amounts owed based on the payor’s net income and how many children the payor is supporting.